England women's national beach soccer team

-The England women's national beach soccer team represents England in international women's beach soccer competitions and is controlled by England Beach Soccer — independent of the governing body of football in England, The Football Association.
+The England Women's National Beach Soccer team represents England in international women's beach soccer competitions and is controlled by England Beach Soccer Ltd — independent of the governing body of football in England, The Football Association.
 The team was created in 2012, winning their first trophy, the Women's Euro Beach Soccer Cup, in 2017.

 In 2019, the team qualified for the World Beach Games where they represented Great Britain, winning the silver medal.